h-afif/how_to_use_vim/Toolbox.md

 How do we make a new line under the current line?
 o

 How do we write the file, but don't exit?
 :w
-Correct Answer

 How do we write the file, but don't exit- as root?
 :w !sudo tee %
-Correct Answer

 How do we write and quit?
 :wq
-Correct Answer

 How do we quit?
 :q
-Correct Answer

 How do we force quit?
 :q!

 How do we save and quit, for all active tabs?
 :wqa